 The Torah tells us that during Passover, “No leaven shall be found in your houses for seven days” (Exodus 12:19).
 The rabbis understood this to mean that one could not own any hametz during the holiday.
 To prevent the financial hardship that would result from discarding all of one’s leaven on an annual basis, the rabbis developed a legal mechanism whereby an individual could sell his/her leaven to a non-Jew for the duration of the holiday.

-PLEASE FILL OUT THE FORM HERE and return it to the Clergy office with your tzedakah donation to be received no later than Thursday, March 29, 2018 (or brought in-person to morning minyan on Friday, March 30, 2018).
-Since Jewish Law requires hametz to be sold no later than Monday morning, the deadline is a firm one of necessity.
+PLEASE FILL OUT THE FORM HERE and return it to the Clergy office with your tzedakah donation to be received in our office (not determined by postmark) no later than Thursday, April 18, 2019 (or brought in-person to morning minyan on Friday, April 19, 2019).
+Since Jewish Law requires hametz to be sold no later than Friday morning, the deadline is a firm one of necessity.

 A sign up sheet is also available in the Joe and Sophie Witten Chapel, all Galinsky Academy reception desks and the Jacksonville Jewish Center reception desk.